Skip to content

 |-- loads and composes JSON Schemas (base + app via allOf)

-|-- provides UpjackApp with entity CRUD operations
+|-- provides UpjackApp with entity CRUD, graph traversal, and activity tracking

 |